Smyth County deputies investigate threat that focused on football game

 The person was taken before a mental health crisis worker, Shuler said.
 The incident remains under investigation as additional evidence has been seized through search warrants, he added.

-The sheriff said the public was not in any immediate danger as a result of the incident.
+The sheriff said the public was not in any immediate danger as a result of the threat.

 Post a comment as